donkeyrat/TGCore/README.md

  - Added new code for compatibility with the latest Hidden Units update (let me know if this breaks any other TGCore mods).
  - Fixed it not launching with the Microsoft Store version of TABS.

+ ### 1.1.0

+ - Added new code for the Holiday and future Hidden Units update.
+ - Reduced file size.

 ## Credits